ElliotRedhead/WorkoutPlanner/TESTING.md

 1. In initial setup stages: Heroku application crashed on startup, initial attempt at fix was removal of reference to non-existent MongoDB environmental variables.
 Cause of crash determined as non-existent "IP" and "PORT" variables prior to heroku deployment, problem fixed upon their addition.
 References to MongoDB credentials also reinstated as a result.

-2. Submission of user credentials exposed password as plaintext, as documented in git tag named: "passwordvulnerability".
+2. Submission of user credentials exposed password as plaintext, as documented by git tag named: ["passwordvulnerability"](https://github.com/ElliotRedhead/WorkoutPlanner/commit/e32d8243e62d17773eaa5ded8ed011aa644b61b3).
 Fixed by use of the werkzeug security module to generate and check password hashes, database now stores passwords in hashed form.

-# DOCUMENTATION OF REMAINING GIT TAGS TO GO HERE.
+3. Incomplete values were visible on the exercise cards when placeholders were inserted from MongoDB, this was due to missing quotation marks surrounding the Jinja variable.
+The fix was documented by git tag: ["placeholdercorrection"](https://github.com/ElliotRedhead/WorkoutPlanner/commit/2807effb03a2b12a04d66af9e30d09172239a443).

+4. In early iterations of edit-exercise capabilities: a user could theoretically manipulate the URL to edit another user's exercise cards without adequate permissions.
+The fix for this was to specify that the owner of the exercise must match the name of the user in the session to update the database.
+The fix is documented by the ["preventurlmanipulation"](https://github.com/ElliotRedhead/WorkoutPlanner/commit/e08ccae742315dc966b46f4acd5fb90cc7f0be06) tag.

+5. A good example of re-using a form template in this project is noted in the ["flaskformtemplatecapability"](https://github.com/ElliotRedhead/WorkoutPlanner/commit/9fd7468c44a1b987dea819936a8f08df2e730192) tag, wherein variables are passed to fill a template based on the user's route.
+At that stage the variables were successfully passed to populate the target form.

+6. The tag ["exercisecompletefunction"](https://github.com/ElliotRedhead/WorkoutPlanner/commit/64b899f367bb138397115ce7d5b0e5bba3c891db) documents a boolean trigger used to selectively apply a class to an element, this was successful in style manipulation based on a database record.

+7. A great obstacle met in this project was introduced with javascript-based redirects in place of the Flask redirects used as a standard.
+The site would at times redirect using a "http" protocol rather than the more-secure "https", this mixed-content would produce an error in browsers and prevent users from accessing the site.
+The main difficulty for this issue was in the diagnosis, the bug's appearance was dependent upon whether the application was accessed via a debug process in an IDE, a standard running of the python application or running through Heroku.
+In addition to this, it was then a selective-issue based on the user's security level set in their browser, so replication for troubleshooting was time-intensive.
+Troubleshooting was concluded with the application of [user aldel's solution provided on Stack Overflow](https://stackoverflow.com/a/37842465).
+The final line to test that this was indeed successful was git tagged [here](https://github.com/ElliotRedhead/WorkoutPlanner/commit/024cb1f40e744fc45a9611d02b9c294fd1630c8a) for traceability, and the user noted in both the app.py comments and acknowledgements section of the README.

 ## Testing at Release-Stage